cuongpct109/caladan-interview/README.md

 ## CI/CD

-See [.github/README.md](.github/README.md) for explanations of all CI/CD pipelines.
+See [GitHub Workflows](.github/workflows/README.md) for explanations of all CI/CD pipelines.

 ---